 Terra Therma has installed many ground source heat pumps (GSHPs) in Essex and the South East, from relatively simple horizontal ground collectors, to more complex bore hole systems.

 We have a wealth of knowledge in ensuring the correct heat pump unit is selected and more importantly that ground collectors, either horizontal or bore holes, are sufficiently sized to harvest enough sustainable energy, whilst being able to be recharged in the non-heating season.
-We are qualified to install many ground source heat pumps from manufacturers such as CTC Enertec, NIBE, Danfoss, Dimplex and Worcester Bosch.
+Our grand source heat pump installers are qualified to implement many ground source heat pumps from manufacturers such as CTC Enertec, NIBE, Danfoss, Dimplex and Worcester Bosch.